Genovefa Weber: Life

 After their marriage, Franz Anton and Genovefa moved to Eutin with the two sons of his first marriage.
 On 18 or 19 November 1786, Genovefa gave birth to her first son, Carl Maria von Weber.
 Carl Maria's interest in music was nurtured from a very young age and heavily influenced by his parents’ musical activities.
 Soon after the birth of Carl Maria in 1787, Genovefa and her husband moved to Hamburg.
 In 1789, Franz Anton founded a traveling theater company.
 Their children grew up in the traveling theater environment.
 Carl Maria was less than five years old when he performed on the stage for the first time.
 The family gave many performances from Meiningen in 1789, to Nuremberg, Erlangen, Ansbach and Bayreuth from 1791 to 1794, and later to Hildburghausen, Rudolstadt and Weimar in 1794.
 During this period, Genovefa gave birth to Georg Friedrich Carl in 1789 and Maria Adelheid Antonia in 1797.
 Georg Friedrich died during infancy while Maria Adelheid died when she was a year old.

 While staying in Hildburghausen, Genovefa became severely ill.
 Due to her illness, her family did not travel frequently for performances.
 In 1796, Carl Maria continued his piano lessons with Johann Peter Heuschkel (1773-1853) in Hildburghausen.

-In 1794, Genovefa appeared regularly as a singer in several parts of Johann Wolfgang von Goethe's theater in various roles in Weimar.
-On 5 September 1794, Franz Anton sent a letter from Rudolstadtto to Goethe asking him to allow his wife's early dismissal from her contract.
-Quoted in his letter, "During the employment, there were so many infinitesimal disorder and things which did not allow us to stay longer.".
-Goethe corresponded to the request in his letter reply dated 23 September 1794.
+In 1794, Genovefa appeared regularly as a singer in several roles at Johann Wolfgang von Goethe's theater in Weimar.
+On 5 September 1794, Franz Anton sent a letter from Rudolstadt to Goethe, requesting his wife's early dismissal from her contract.
+Quoted in his letter, "During the employment, there were so many infinitesimal disorder and things which did not allow us to stay longer".
+Goethe responded to the request in his letter reply dated 23 September 1794.

-At the end of 1797, Weber family moved to Salzburg, where Franz Anton had a brief appointment as Kapellmeister and as an impresario, while Carl Maria acquired first basic knowledge of the sentence technique of music counterpoint with Michael Haydn, the younger brother of Joseph Haydn.
+At the end of 1797, Weber family moved to Salzburg.
+Franz Anton had a brief appointment as Kapellmeister and as an impresario, while Carl Maria acquired basic knowledge of the sentence technique of music counterpoint with Michael Haydn, the younger brother of Joseph Haydn.